tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 In case you were not aware, using _EasyPrivacy_ doesn't protect completely against Google Analytics.
 So if you were using Adblock Plus with _EasyPrivacy_ (as [recommended by the EFF](https://www.eff.org/deeplinks/2012/04/4-simple-changes-protect-your-privacy-online)), you might have thought you were protected against Google Analytics.
 This is not necessarily the case.

-If you are using µBlock, no worry, it protects against Google Analytics out of the box -- via _"Peter Lowe's Ad server"_ list.
+If you are using µBlock, it protects you *more* against Google Analytics out of the box -- via _"Peter Lowe's Ad server"_ list.
+Yet, given that an exception filter may exist somewhere in one of the many lists, I can't guarantee the protection is 100%.

 ##### Twitter widget